-I should also note, or in fact, warn, that today’s post is malignant and unnerving.
+I should also note, or in fact, warn, that today’s post is somewhat malignant and unnerving.

 Those of you reading this whilst commuting, or at work, I’d recommend saving it for when you’re in the comfort of your own home, on the sofa, with your cheap yet cultured and sophisticated, ‘after-eight mint’.
 I don’t want to be responsible for anyone screaming hysterically, and waving their arms about in public, so, wait until you’re home, and read on as I tell you a story of how I found my first apartment in China.

-As stated previously in Chapter 4, Dick had emailed me telling me that I was to find my own apartment as soon as possible.
-Now, I hadn’t done any house/flat hunting before, but I was well aware that the procedure involved contacting estate agents and arranging a viewing with them, and I had assumed that, “China was no different”, and of course, why wouldn’t I.
+As stated previously, Dick had emailed me telling me that I was to find my own apartment as soon as possible.
+Now, I hadn’t done any house/flat hunting before, but I was well aware that the procedure involved contacting estate agents and arranging a viewing with them, and I had assumed that “China was no different”, and of course, why wouldn’t I.

 With this in mind, I would obviously need assistance arranging these viewings as I couldn’t speak Chinese, yet Dick offered no solution, nor did he arrange for a Chinese member of staff to help me.
 Dick just merely stated that I was to find my own accommodation, pronto!